holderbaum-io/think-about-website/pages/blog/log-inspection.md

 ---
-title: "An Ethical Approach to Inspecting Website Traffic"
+title: "How to not spy on your Users!"
 date: 2020-01-16
 tweet: "TODO @ThinkAboutConf #thinkabout19"
 author_twitter: "@hldrbm"